 8. Projector laser lights

-For example, the BlissLights MINI laser projector projects a relaxing aura from a far corner of your bedroom or anywhere you’d normally put a desk lamp.
-Bringing the BlissLight MINI indoors with a projector stand douses your room in just the right amount of red or green light to calm those frazzled nerves and guide you to bliss – it’s in our name.
+For example, the BlissLights TRIO laser projector projects a relaxing aura from a far corner of your bedroom or anywhere you’d normally put a desk lamp.
+Bringing the BlissLight TRIO indoors with a projector stand douses your room in just the right amount of red, blue or green light to calm those frazzled nerves and guide you to bliss – it’s in our name.

 Find lights for relaxation with BlissLights